- Family and Medical Leave Policy

 1. Notify Your Supervisor or Department Chair

-If an employee cannot work because of an illness or injury, including pregnancy - related disability, or other circumstance for which Family & Medical Leave may be granted, the employee or his/her designee must notify the supervisor or department chair in accordance with departmental policy (but no later than by the start of the work day on the first day absent, except in an emergency situation).
+If an employee cannot work because of an illness or injury, including pregnancy - related disability, or other circumstance for which Family and Medical Leave may be granted, the employee or his/her designee must notify the supervisor or department chair in accordance with departmental policy (but no later than by the start of the work day on the first day absent, except in an emergency situation).
 The employee must provide as much advance notice of a known absence as is reasonable and practical.
 The employee must keep his/her supervisor or department chair informed of the expected duration of the absence.
 If the employee's medical condition prevents him/her from notifying the supervisor, someone acting on behalf of the employee must do so.

 2. Notify Human Resources

-When an employee knows in advance the date or approximate date he/she will begin an absence that qualifies the employee for Family & Medical Leave, the employee is required to give at least 30 days notice.
+When an employee knows in advance the date or approximate date he/she will begin an absence that qualifies the employee for Family and Medical Leave, the employee is required to give at least 30 days notice.
 When dates are not known in advance, as much advance notice as may reasonably be given under the circumstances is expected.
 If an employee fails to provide proper notice of the need for leave, absent unusual circumstances, the request for leave may be delayed or denied.

 3. Submit a Medical Leave Certification Form